 Middle-priced (US$85 – US$160)

 - Prime location: 31st floor, amazing city views – I can totally recommend this one to all those of you that want to stay in a place with a cozy, local atmosphere.
-One of the top advantages of staying here is surely the amazing balcony with city views!
+One of the top advantages of staying here is surely the fantastic balcony with city views!

-- Budget Housing in the Heart of the City – This entire apartment is super cozy and clean and it’s ideal for up to 2 guests.
-It has easy check in and check out and it’s located right in the heart of the center.
+- Budget Housing in the Heart of the City – This entire apartment is super cozy and clean, and it’s ideal for up to 2 guests.
+It has easy check-in and check-out, and it’s located right in the heart of the center.

 Budget (up to US$85)

 - Crosstown Bedroom Downtown – If you want to be located in a hip neighborhood, this private room in a shared apartment is the right choice.
-It has some very good prices and an even better service!
+It has some very good prices and even better service!

 - The Nook in Kitsilano -is a lovely little place in a convenient location.
 The place may be small, but thanks to its smart design and use of space, it looks bigger and well-lit.
 Location-wise, you are surrounded by restaurants, cafes, and other shops.